-Richardson and colleagues were the first to evaluate leukemia mortality risks in atomic bomb survivors by subtype (Richardson et al, 2009).
+Richardson and colleagues were the first to evaluate leukemia mortality risks in atomic bomb survivors by subtype (Richardson et al., 2009).
 The investigators followed up mortality among 86,611 survivors during 1950-2000 and identified 310 deaths from all forms of leukemia.
 For AML mortality, the dose response pattern was best described by a quadratic dose-response function that peaked approximately 10 years after exposure, while CML and ALL demonstrated a linear dose-response that did not vary with time since exposure.
 Excess leukemia mortality risk persisted for more than five decades.
-In the most recent decade evaluated (1991-2000), 34% of leukemia deaths among those with radiation dose >0.005 Gy were estimated to be attributable to radiation from the bombings.
+In the most recent decade evaluated (1991-2000), 34% of leukemia deaths among those with radiation dose >0.005 Gy were estimated to be attribuTable 38-to radiation from the bombings.

-MDS was first linked with radiation exposure in the late 1980s following a detailed histopathological review of myeloid malignancies among atomic bomb survivors (Matsuo et al, 1988).
-The first analysis, which was based on only 13 MDS cases, revealed a significant dose-response for MDS mortality; the excess relative risk was several times greater than that seen for all solid cancers combined (Shimizu et al, 1999).
-An assessment of MDS diagnosed during 1984-2004 in two populations of survivors in Nagasaki found a notably increased ERR per Gy of 4.3 (95% CI = 1.6-9.5) using a linear model based on 47 cases in the 22,245 survivors in the Life Span Study (compared with ERR per Gy = 1.11 95% CI = 0.53-2.08 for AML using the preferred quadratic model) and a significant excess based on 151 MDS cases in 64,026 survivors with known distance from the bomb hypocenter (Iwanaga et al, 2011).
+MDS was first linked with radiation exposure in the late 1980s following a detailed histopathological review of myeloid malignancies among atomic bomb survivors (Matsuo et al., 1988).
+The first analysis, which was based on only 13 MDS cases, revealed a significant dose-response for MDS mortality; the excess relative risk was several times greater than that seen for all solid cancers combined (Shimizu et al., 1999).
+An assessment of MDS diagnosed during 1984-2004 in two populations of survivors in Nagasaki found a notably increased ERR per Gy of 4.3 (95% CI = 1.6-9.5) using a linear model based on 47 cases in the 22,245 survivors in the Life Span Study (compared with ERR per Gy = 1.11 95% CI = 0.53-2.08 for AML using the preferred quadratic model) and a significant excess based on 151 MDS cases in 64,026 survivors with known distance from the bomb hypocenter (Iwanaga et al., 2011).
 While the latency period to development of MDS cannot be accurately determined prior to the mid-1980s, a 40-year latency period was observed among survivors after the mid-1980s.
 This timeframe is similar to that of de novo MDS, but differs from the median peak latency of 4-6 years observed for t-MDS/AML (Bhatia, 2013).
-However, molecular characteristics of MDS in the atomic bomb survivors more closely resemble those of patients treated with alkylating agents, with 6 of 13 atomic bomb survivors with MDS having AML1 gene mutations (Harada et al, 2003).
+However, molecular characteristics of MDS in the atomic bomb survivors more closely resemble those of patients treated with alkylating agents, with 6 of 13 atomic bomb survivors with MDS having AML1 gene mutations (Harada et al., 2003).
 Further study is needed to clarify the molecular features of MDS associated with different exposures.

 <3> Radiation workers